 Thursday July, 1:

 4pm - 5.30pm (AEST)

 The More Human Company

 Sonja has recovered from Chronic Fatigue Syndrome which led her down the path of wellbeing.
 First, to put herself back together and then to support others.
 The shorthand version of the more human company is don’t burnout and don’t be an asshole!

-She is a positive psychology coach, strengths profiler, emotional culture deck certified facilitator, lego serious play facilitator, yoga, meditation and breathwork teacher.
-She uses her background as well as recent discoveries in neuroscience to create unique programs and coaching with practical tools and techniques.
+She is a positive psychology coach, emotional culture deck certified facilitator, yoga, meditation and breathwork teacher.
+She uses her business background as well as recent discoveries in neuroscience to create unique programs and coaching with practical tools and techniques.

-She is a straight-talking Scot with a slight coffee addiction, a love for red lipstick and scarves and smile as much as she can.
+She is a straight-talking Scot with a slight coffee addiction, a love for red lipstick and stationery.
+Smiling makes everything better.